pvanallen/delft-ai-toolkit/README.md

 # Delft AI Toolkit
 # Visual Authoring for AI Prototyping

-# UPDATE as of March 18, 2020
+# UPDATE as of April 15, 2020
-NOTE: We're in the process of updating the system to version 3.0, and documentation and files may be correct for the current 2.1.0 release.
-The new version will include the following changes:
+NOTE: We've just release version 3.0.3.
+The new version includes the following changes:

-* New hardware platform - the 3.0 version removes the Arduino from the robot platform, replacing it with the Adafruit [CRIKIT Raspberry Pi Hat](https://www.adafruit.com/product/3957).
+* **New hardware platform** - the 3.0 version removes the Arduino from the robot platform, replacing it with the Adafruit [CRIKIT Raspberry Pi Hat](https://www.adafruit.com/product/3957).
 This simplifies powering the robot and reduces software complexity.
-* Condition Node changes - the Float and String condition nodes are updated to have dropdown menus set the filters for their associated events.
+* **Condition Node changes** - the Float and String condition nodes are updated to include dropdown menus set the filters for their associated events.
-* Capacitive Touch Sensing - Up to four capacitive touch sensors are now possible.
+* **Capacitive Touch Sensing** - Up to four capacitive touch sensors are now possible.
 These allow a user to touch parts of the robot and get a reaction.
-* Multiple analog inputs - The software now supports up to eight simultaneous inputs
+* **Multiple analog inputs** - The software now supports up to eight simultaneous inputs on the CRICKIT.
+* **New language support** - Chinese and Korean have been added to IBM Watson Speech to Text and Text to Speech.
+* **Documentation** - Documentation is updated and improved in many areas
+* **Interaction Refinements** - Many small improvements have been made in the UX of the Node Graph system.
+More are planned - please [make suggestions](https://github.com/pvanallen/delft-ai-toolkit/issues) in the Issue Tracker.

+Issues:
+* **Robot Speech to Text** - Sometimes, the Watson Speech to Text process fails, due to a disconnection from Watson.

+# Overview
 The Delft AI Toolkit is a system for designing and researching smart things.
 It provides a visual authoring environment that simplifies the use of machine learning, cognitive APIs, and other AI approaches.
 The node-and-connection visual graphs combine the advantages of behavior trees and dataflow models to create smart behavior in autonomous devices.

-# Overview
 The Delft AI Toolkit enables quick prototyping, experimentation and iteration of AI interactions with powerful nodes that support behavioral sequences, sensing, decision making, state management, and the simple invocation of AI techniques such as speech to text, text to speech, and visual object recognition.

 In addition, it encourages design strategies that start with simulation and smoothly progress toward a working prototypes of machine learning and hardware.